Follow this simple step-by-step process to make sure you qualify for as much college financial aid as possible.

-Step 5: Review your Student Aid Report.
+Step 5: Review your SAR.
+(December - April)

 After filing the FAFSA, you will receive a Student Aid Report (SAR).
 Correct any mistakes online by logging into your student aid account.
 Also add additional colleges where you would like your information to be sent.

-Step 6: Compare your award letters.
+Step 6: Compare your SARs and Award letters.
+(December - April)

-Each college's financial aid office then determines what aid it has available to help meet your demonstrated financial need.
+Each college's financial aid office determines what aid it has available to help meet your demonstrated financial need.
 Schools will aim to meet as much of your need as possible but not all schools can afford to meet 100% of your financial need.
 The financial aid office will put together a financial aid package or award letter for you.
 The aid may come in the form of grants, work study, scholarships, and student loans.